lalugofur/Project-Capstone-Bangkit-Academy-2024/README.md

 ## Mobile Development

 To get started with the mobile development, you can start by installing Android Studio.
-Then cloning this repository [PawPal Repository](https://github.com/Adindasfrs/Pawpal.git) to your local machine.
+Then clone this repository [PawPal Repository](https://github.com/Adindasfrs/Pawpal.git) to your local machine.

 ## API Documentation for Recipe Management System